Youth On Board

-Youth on Board (YOB) was based in the Boston area.
-YOB is a youth-led, adult supported program.

-YOB has worked in more than 5 countries, 27 states, and over 100 schools was a project of YouthBuild USA.
+Youth on Board (YOB) was a nonprofit youth empowerment program based in the Boston, Massachusetts area for more than 20 years.
+It was a youth-led, adult supported program that worked in more than 5 countries, 27 states, and over 100 schools.
+It was a project of YouthBuild USA.

 Background

 YOB was founded by Karen Young after working as a national student organizer with Campus Outreach Opportunity League (COOL).
 In 1993 Karen met Jenny Sazama and received initial funding from the W.K.
 Kellogg Foundation.
 Jenny was brought in as YOB's associate director and later became co-director with Karen.
 Jenny became the director of Youth on Board when Karen moved on to do other projects in 2010.

 YOB is widely known for the contributions to Project 540, a national student engagement program for 100,000 students in more than 100 high schools across the country.
 With funding from several sources, including W.K.
 Kellogg Foundation, Boston Public Schools, and others, Youth on Board has published numerous important materials.
 Most notable is 15 Points to Successfully Involving Youth in Decision-Making.
 Other publications by YOB include Your Guide to Youth Board Involvement and the Law, and many others.

 In 2014 YOB was one of eight organizations selected by the Susan Crown Exchange to be part of their research and documentation project on social emotional learning called Preparing Youth to Thrive.